 Australian Pillow Buying Guide

 Most people sleep with a pillow, yet few give much thought to the type of pillow they buy.
 Did you know that sleeping on the wrong type of pillow for your size can lead to disturbed sleep, headaches, and neck pain?
-Minimise or eliminate sore necks and neck pain by selecting the right pillow and shape for your body size and sleeping position.
+Minimize or eliminate sore necks and neck pain by selecting the right pillow and shape for your body size and sleeping position.

-Picking the right pillow is important given that you can spend an average of 8 hours a day resting your head on it—and more if you’re lucky!
+Picking the right pillow is important given that you can spend an average of 8 hours a day resting your head on it - and more if you're lucky!
 Consider the following to help you choose the right pillow for better rest and the wellbeing of your neck and spine.

 What is Best Pillow for me?